wp-plugins/wpsc-support-tickets/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Fixed: For users with session issues, guest accounts should now work properly

 = 1.9.0 =
-* Updated: Admin can now see the guests email address.
+* Updated: Admin can now see the guests email address

 = 1.8.12 =
 * Added: Arabic (العربية) translation provided by Ahmed Raslan @ http://www.nilecode.com/